 - See also: the Withdrawal Agreement – a commentary

-The Political Declaration is far, far shorter than the Withdrawal Agreement, at just 26 pages, which by EU standards is barely a note.
+The Political Declaration is far, far shorter than the Withdrawal Agreement, at just 26 text pages, which by EU standards is barely a note.
 It is of course complex it its construction, with each Part divided into headed Sections, and each subdivided in turn into headed Sub-sections, and further divided into paragraphs.
+The structure and length have not changed in the 2019 version.
 The five main Parts are:

 - Initial Provisions;